What are the Factors that go into Valuing a Personal Injury Claim?

 A. Liability Issues.

-Did the plaintiff’s own actions contribute to cause his or her injury?
+Did the plaintiff’s own actions contribute to causing his or her injury?
 If, for example, the plaintiff is found to be 20% at fault in contributing to cause his own injury, his damages at trial are correspondingly reduced by 20%.
 This is known as comparative fault.

 B. The Extent of the Plaintiff’s Injuries.